Krusty Gets Kancelled: Plot

 Following a mysterious viral marketing campaign, ventriloquist Arthur Crandall announces that a new program starring his puppet Gabbo will air in direct competition with the established Krusty the Clown Show.
 At first, Krusty is unimpressed by Gabbo and vows to fight back, but quickly pales to Gabbo's clever tactics and great reviews.
 Krusty tries to use a dummy of his own, but its grotesque appearance scares off many of the children in the audience.
 To make matters worse, Itchy and Scratchy move to Gabbo's show.
-The bizarre Soviet animation segment Krusty begins showing instead cause his ratings to hit rock-bottom; his show is consequently canceled.
+The bizarre Soviet animation segment Krusty begins showing instead causes his ratings to hit rock-bottom; his show is consequently canceled.

 Out of work and penniless, Krusty becomes depressed, finding little motivation to do anything.
 Bart and Lisa, who had disliked Gabbo from the start, decide to try to help Krusty get his career back on track.
 Bart sneaks into the studio where Gabbo's show is filmed and secretly records Gabbo referring to children of Springfield as "SOBs", which damages his reputation.
 However, this backfires when Kent Brockman says the same insult at the end of his news program and is subsequently fired; the news of Brockman's firing becomes more widespread than Gabbo's remarks, and Gabbo's reputation remains stable.

 After visiting Krusty's home and seeing photos of him with multiple celebrities, including Johnny Carson and Bette Midler, Bart and Lisa suggest that Krusty host a live comeback special.
 They begin recruiting Krusty's celebrity friends to appear on the special and help Krusty get back into shape before the special airs.
 Bart and Lisa manage to hire all of Krusty's celebrity friends, except Elizabeth Taylor, whose agent rejects Bart and Lisa's offer; Taylor initially agrees with her agent, but upon seeing the show on TV, she remarks that she needs to fire him.
 During the special, Carson juggles a 1987 Buick Skylark while singing an opera number.
 Krusty's brother Luke Perry is blasted out of a cannon and is hurled through a sandpaper museum and jars of acid at the Kwik-E-Mart before landing in a pillow factory that is immediately demolished.
 It ends with Krusty and Midler singing Wind Beneath My Wings in a duet.

 The special is a great success and Krusty's career gets back on track.
-A party is held at Moe's Tavern to celebrate the special's success, and Bart toasts Krusty as "the greatest entertainer in the world, except maybe that guy"—referring to Carson, who is playing "Goodnight, Ladies" on an accordion while balancing a bench on his head that Grampa Simpson and Jasper Beardley are sitting on.
+A party is held at Moe's Tavern to celebrate the special's success, and Bart toasts Krusty as "the greatest entertainer in the world, except maybe that guy"—referring to Carson, who is playing "Goodnight, Ladies" on an accordion while balancing a bench on his head that Grampa Simpson and Jasper Beardsley are sitting on.